upcliujie/mesa/docs/drivers/asahi.rst

 Mesa includes a library that wraps the key IOKit entrypoints used in the macOS UABI for AGX.
-The wrapped routines print information about the kernel calls made and dump work submitted to the GPU using agxdecode.
+The wrapped routines print information about the kernel calls made and dump work submitted to the GPU using :program:`agxdecode`.
 This facilitates reverse-engineering the hardware, as glue to get at the "interesting" GPU memory.